jaalbo2/css-library/README.md

  **Naming Convention**

     You may notice the crazy file names for the css library files.
 Generally speaking a hyphen (-) is used to replace most spaces.
-For example the space in *library min (stands for minified)* is replaced resulting in *library-min*.
+For example the space in *library min* is replaced resulting in *library-min*.

     Also in the file names the *v* is the beginning of the version number.
 Generally there will only be one version